in ,

 Choosing the right polishing compound for your boat is essential to achieve the desired results.
 There are different types of polishing compounds available on the market, each designed for specific purposes.
 Factors to consider when selecting a polishing compound include the type of surface you are working with (gel coat, paint, etc.), the level of oxidation or damage present, and personal preference.
 It’s recommended to start with a less aggressive compound and gradually increase the level of abrasiveness if needed.
 This will help prevent any potential damage to the surface of your boat.

-See also Jon Boat Polishing Tips
+See also Best Boat Polishing Products

 Applying the Polishing Compound